The Two RV Gypsies: Full-Time RVers

 San Antonio was named for Saint Anthony of Padua, whose feast day is on June 13th, a 1691 Spanish expedition in the area.
 It is notable for Spanish colonial missions, the Alamo, the River Walk, the Tower of the Americas, the Alamo Bowl, and Marriage Island.
 Commercial entertainment includes Sea World and Six Flags Fiesta Texas theme parks, and according to the San Antonio Convention and Visitors Bureau, the city is visited by about 26 million tourists a year.
 The city is home to the five-time NBA champion San Antonio Spurs and hosts the annual San Antonio Stock Show & Rodeo, one of the largest such events in the country.

-Horse and buggy rides are available throughout the area for a fee.
+Horse and buggy rides were available throughout the area for a fee.

 Horse and buggy ride

-Below: A giant Leprechaun statue in front of a pub - plus an electric chair located across the street from the Alamo.
+Below: A giant, unique, Leprechaun statue in front of a pub - plus an electric chair located across the street from the Alamo.
 Lee Duquette put a dollar in the slot and felt the juice go through his body.
 So why was he smiling?

 Leprechan